The 13 Best LGBTQ Bars in San Francisco

 A few too many bars in the Castro feel airbrushed and bubble-gummy, but the 440 is lurid in the best possible way.
 Attracting a thicker, furrier crowd that likes to cruise the old-fashioned way (former names of the bar include Daddy’s and Bear Hollow), it also opens early enough to goad you into irresponsibility in the middle of the afternoon.
-The 440 is dark and deep, with two bars and a respectable beer selection, making it a place where you might lock eyes with a go-go boy who isn’t necessarily the type you take home to mama.
-We all need Monday to be Underwear Night sometimes.
+The 440 is dark and deep, with two bars and a respectable beer selection, making it a place where you might lock eyes with a go-go boy who isn’t necessarily the type you take home to mama, especially on a Tuesday when beers are $3.

 And then there was one.
-Deco Lounge is long-gone, and now so is the Gangway -- once San Francisco’s oldest gay bar.
-But Aunt Charlie’s, with its stupefyingly cheap and potent drinks, its threadbare carpeting, and its working-class patrons, is still here.
+Deco Lounge is long gone, and now so is the Gangway—once San Francisco’s oldest gay bar.
+But Aunt Charlie’s, with its stupefyingly cheap and potent drinks, threadbare carpeting, and working-class patrons, is still here.
 The last queer bar in the TL, a neighborhood once filled with them.
-There are several reasons to stop in for a drink or three other than the history lesson: the long-running Hot Boxxx Girls drag show on Fridays and Saturdays, and DJ Bus Station John’s Tubesteak Connection on Thursdays (“bathhouse disco,” anyone?), $5 or under covers for the entertainment, and an experience, no matter when you go, that will remind you why SF is one of the best cities in the world (in case you forgot).
+There are several reasons to stop in for a drink or three other than the history lesson: the long-running Hot Boxxx Girls drag show on Fridays and Saturdays, DJ Bus Station John’s Tubesteak Connection on Thursdays (“bathhouse disco,” anyone?), $5 or under covers for the entertainment, and an experience, no matter when you go, that will remind you why SF is one of the best cities in the world (in case you forgot).

 Not so long ago, the idea of a gay sports bar sounded almost like a contradiction in terms.
 But by inverting stereotypes and cranking out elevated pub fare like nachos, wings, and a pork chop on a stick, Hi-Tops quickly became the place to watch the Warriors or the 49ers on a very large array of flatscreens.
 Boisterous even when there’s nothing going on in a stadium, this is where you go to pick up an athlete who plays for the team.

 This is the raunchiest bar in the city, by far, and we mean that as a compliment.
 This windowless den of iniquity is where you might find a dude in full latex nonchalantly nursing a beer at the bar 12 inches from a go-go dancer’s feet.
-Until recently, this was the rare gay bar where it was genuinely a bad idea to bring a straight female friend, but even the Powerhouse evolves -- and the once deadly-serious vibe has acquired a smutty sense of humor about itself.
+Until recently, this was the rare gay bar where it was genuinely a bad idea to bring a straight female friend, but even the Powerhouse evolves—and the once deadly-serious vibe has acquired a smutty sense of humor about itself.
 You can still meet a Daddy or a Sir here, but now there’s also Powerblouse, Juanita MORE!’s monthly event where a drag newbie gets a full makeover.

 Is it pretty?
 Not especially.
 Does it throw parties or nights?
 Nope.
 But The Mix has three unimpeachably strong advantages, making it the most reliable standby in a neighborhood filled with loud bars.
-First, it opens unusually early (7am on weekdays, 6am on weekends) for the benefit of third-shift workers and inveterate party animals.
-Second, it’s got a terraced patio with a back bar where conversation is easy, every angle is a good one, and the attitude levels are refreshingly low.
+First, it opens at noon every day of the week.
+Second, it has a pool table.
+And third, there’s a terraced patio with a back bar where conversation is easy, every angle is a good one, and the attitude levels are refreshingly low.
 You’d be hard-pressed to find a more consistently fun place to be once happy hour is over than this quintessential neighborhood bar.
-Smoking is permitted, but kindly leave that cannabis in your pocket.

 Yeah, yeah: “The Glass Coffin.”
 We know.
-So does every patron in there, because it is they who coined that mean-sounding nickname for their own long-time hangout.
-One of the first gay spaces that allowed passers-by to see who happened to be in there, Twin Peaks is a friendly and downright elegant place for a cocktail -- especially on the mezzanine.
+So does every patron in there because it is they who coined that mean-sounding nickname for their own long-time hangout.
+One of the first gay spaces with big windows that allowed passers-by to scan the interior before coming in, Twin Peaks is a friendly and downright elegant place for a cocktail—especially on the mezzanine.
 The crowd is older, and the bon mots more Wildean, but Twin Peaks is in its own category, with unparalleled people-watching.
 And if you use the restroom at the right time, you will smell fresh-baked confections emanating from Hot Cookie next door.

 After the Lexington Club closed in 2015, San Francisco went years without a proper lesbian bar.
-Technically, it still lacks one, because Jolene’s is a welcoming place -- particularly for trans people.
-A queer space with its finger on the pulse of the zeitgeist and the new home of legendary party UHaul, Jolene’s is simultaneously a club, a bar with craft cocktails, and a restaurant whose kitchen stays open late (hello popcorn chicken served until 1am).
-Since bottomlessness can’t be topped, start your weekend brunch off right with mimosas and some excellent coffee -- and thank the goddess there’s a new spot for women who love women to have a great time.
+Technically, it still lacks one because Jolene’s is a welcoming place—particularly for trans, nonbinary, and questioning people.
+A queer space with its finger on the pulse of the zeitgeist and the home of legendary party UHaul, Jolene’s is simultaneously a club, a bar with craft cocktails, a restaurant whose kitchen stays open late (hello popcorn chicken served until 1 am), and an excellent spot for Sunday brunch and a show.